HomeMy WebLinkAbout1987-04-07 - City Council - Worksession - AgendaREVISED -

 None

-Ms. Karen Hutchinson came before Council to speak on M&C C-10215 -Agreement for
+Ms. Karen Hutchinson came before Council to speak on MSC C-10215 - Agreement for

 Implementation of Fort Worth Teen Court.
-Ms. Hutchinson toid Council that the
+Ms. Hutchinson told Council that the

 idea of having a teen court originated in Odessa and she feels that it would be